AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 What Do We Do?
 ================

 Aviatrix is a cloud native networking company.
-Unlike any other vendors on the market, our product understands the cloud provider's native construct and leverages them to provide you turn key networking solutions.
+Unlike any other network vendors, our product understands the cloud provider's native construct and leverages them to provide you turn key networking solutions.